 In this post: Fall centerpieces can be a lovely focal point to beautify your tables.
-Here’s how to add warmth to your autumn table with vintage objects.⇒
+Here’s how to add warmth to your autumn table with a vintage dough bowl.⇒

 Does anyone get dressed up for Thanksgiving?